Marketing Summarized

 Entrepreneurship

-• Multiple companies start competing with each other.
+• Multiple companies start competing.

 • In an Entrepreneurship Era, competing is more important than competence.